 Nonetheless, what makes Japan unique in comparison to the rest of the world is her inherent use of paper, over digital tools.
 As such, there seems to be less major attacks faced with little adoption of IT compared to other countries.
 However, one should not remain complacent as Japan’s IT market is picking up, and vulnerabilities may arise in the near future.

 Yosuke Shiraishi, Senior Sales Engineer at Netskope, also shared extensive insights on the future of network security and implications for companies in the session.
 Visit here to read the full report on his sharing.

 Are you an expert within the cyber space looking to interact with other specialists?
 Contact us now to join the community and be involved in our next event by signing up here.
-Feel free to contact us from the form below if you are interested in your next career opportunity or you have any recruitment needs in cyber security space, or connect with Gino Bautista, our recruitment expert in the cyber security space on LinkedIn.
+Feel free to contact us from the form below if you are interested in your next career opportunity or you have any recruitment needs in cyber security space.